jstephensdev/ad-free-typing/README.md

 1. sometimes a character following the `f` is highlighted along with the `f`, it also displays as moving over as an outgoing char (I've only seen this during local development)
 2. timer takes a second to catch up, after it is hidden
+3. caps lock not staying lit until off or is lit even when off

 ## Helpful Resources